aliang/google_contacts_api/README.markdown

 contact.emails
 ```

+`ContactSet` and `GroupSet` both implement `Enumberable`.

-In addition, Contacts and Groups are subclasses of [Hashie::Mash](https://github.com/intridea/hashie), so you can access any of the underlying data directly.
+In addition, `Contact` and `Group` are subclasses of [Hashie::Mash](https://github.com/intridea/hashie), so you can access any of the underlying data directly (for example, if Google returns new data [in their API](https://developers.google.com/google-apps/contacts/v3/)).
 Note that data is retrieved using Google's JSON API so the equivalent content of an XML element from the XML API is stored under the key "$t".

 The easiest way to see the convenience methods I've provided is to look at the RSpec tests.